kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0099 Security control of air traffic.md

 ### §99.17   Deviation from flight plans and ATC clearances and instructions.

-\(a\) No pilot may deviate from the provisions of an ATC clearance or ATC instruction except in accordance with §91.123 of this chapter.
+\(a\) No pilot may deviate from the provisions of an ATC clearance or ATC instruction except in accordance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.123   Compliance with ATC clearances and instructions.|§91.123]] of this chapter.

 \(b\) No pilot may deviate from the filed IFR flight plan when operating an aircraft in uncontrolled airspace unless that pilot notifies an appropriate aeronautical facility before deviating.